-The metafunction getLeadingTypes(t) goes through all smoothed traversal graph nodes labeled with t, and for each node, it finds the set of labels of its predecessors.
+The metafunction getLeadingTypes(t) goes through all nodes labeled with t in the smoothed traversal graph, and for each node, it finds the set of labels of its predecessors.
 Finally, the union of all these sets is returned.

 4.2.2 Checking Forbidden Context Assertions